'Idiotic': Protesters seen licking hands before pressing pedestrian crossing buttons

 The second time he saw the same thing happen, later that day, he said he immediately realised what protesters were doing.

-Although the resident was disgusted and wanted to confront protesters, he said there was a group of around six of them and he didn't feel comfortable confronting them on his own.
-Members of the group were wearing anti-vaccine mandate t-shirts and were heard discussing their family and friends coming to join the protest.
+Although the resident was disgusted and wanted to confront the protesters, he said there was a group of around six of them and he didn't feel comfortable confronting them on his own.
+Members of the group were wearing anti-vaccine mandate T-shirts and were heard discussing their family and friends coming to join the protest.

 "It just horrified me because the button had been pushed when the red man was [already showing]."